-We (me + my mom that is) are hyphenated Americans originally hailing from Iran and we are totally, completely, and utterly delighted to share our stories and recipes with you.
+We (me + my mom that is) originally hail from Iran and we are totally, completely, and utterly delighted to share our stories and recipes with you.
 We welcome your questions and feedback – so please don’t hesitate to make contact!

 For the longest time, I used the oven as a storage space – just like a good (stereo)typical New Yorker.
 That said, I’ve also long been an avid armchair cook and secretly harbored the fantastic notion of one day unleashing my inner Martha!
 That inner Martha: she is unleashed!
 Fortified by the birth of this blog.
 Persian culture is rich and Persian food is simply amazing, and I’m passionate about sharing both with you.

 I used to be a lawyer and an advertising art buyer.
 I write, design, and illustrate professionally and for pleasure.
 My other blog is 7legs.